Rajesh Hamal: 2018–2023: Music videos and television appearances

 Beginning in 2018, Hamal opted to act in fewer movies, taking a pause in his film career.
 During this time, he dedicated himself to charities, social work, and youth empowerment.
 Meanwhile, he was modestly involved in several music videos, including Malingo, Hajur Mussukai, and Shailung by Bikas Rana, directed by Nitin Chand.

 He also appeared on Mundre Ko Comedy Club and other shows as guest appearances.

 2024–present: Acting comeback

-In 2024, Hamal is set to come back with Diwakar Bhattrai in his directorial film Narasimha Avtar.
-Shooting started in September 2024, and this marked his first comeback in the film industry after a seven-year hiatus.
+In 2025, Rajesh Hamal made come back with titled Narasimha Avtar.
+This marked his first comeback in the film industry after a seven-year hiatus.

 Television hosting

 Hamal has twice been a judge for Miss Nepal.
 In 1997, he judged alongside Kamal Rupakheti, Laxmi Keshari Manandhar, and Sanjaya Agarwal; the event was won by Jharana Bajracharya.
 Ten years later, he was the chief judge of Miss Nepal 2007, alongside Malvika Subba, and Bhusan Dahal; the winner was Sitashma Chand.
 In 2019, he hosted the Nepali version of Who Wants to Be a Millionaire?, titled Ko Bancha Crorepati.